haoyudoingthings/pyqubo-dimension-reduction-fix/README.md

+# Important: The code doesn't seem to be working as intended.
+Use at your own discretion.
 # pyqubo-dimension-reduction-fix

 Fix the dimension reduction process so that the penalty strength is automatically chosen to be the smallest appropriate value.